 - Comfortable running clothes.

 - A 5k training plan.
-How long is a 5k in miles again?
+How far is a 5k in miles again?
 3.1 miles!

-At the start of the program, some often feel as though the plan is too easy.
+At the start of the C25k program, some new runners often feel as though the plan is too easy.
 If this happens to you, be patient and wait a few weeks.
-Believe me, those intervals change pretty quickly, and before you know if you’ll be wishing, you were back on week two all over again.

 Little by little, you will work your way up to the 5k, or 3.1-mile distance and be race-ready!